1. DEBT RELIEF

 Credit counseling

-Credit counseling agencies are nonprofits that help you with financial education, budgeting, and organizing your debt.
-If you qualify, your credit counselor may also help you set up a debt management plan (DMP).
+Credit counseling agencies are nonprofits that help you with financial education, budgeting, and organizing your debt if you sign up for their debt payoff program.
+If you qualify, your credit counselor may help you set up a debt management plan (DMP).

 A DMP involves consolidating your unsecured debt (mainly credit cards) and negotiating with your creditors to reduce your interest rates and fees.
 Once the debt management plan is set up, you'll make one monthly payment to the counseling agency, which will then pay your creditors.